nelscamp/voltage_sweep_control/README.md

 ```

 # Usage
-1. Setup Voltage Sweep: Input voltage range, step size, and any additional sweep parameters.
+1. **Setup Voltage Sweep**: Input voltage range, step size, and any additional sweep parameters.
-2. Start Sweep: Begin the Langmuir probe sweep to capture current data.
+2. **Start Sweep**: Begin the Langmuir probe sweep to capture current data.
-3. Generate IV Curve: The software will process the data and display an IV curve.
+3. **Generate IV Curve**: The software will process the data and display an IV curve.
-4. Data Export: Save the generated data for additional analysis if needed.
+4. **Data Export**: Save the generated data for additional analysis if needed.

 # File Structure
 1. main.py: Main entry point for the software.